makersacademy/rps-challenge/README.md

 ```
 At this point I rspec and the test passed.

-Eventually this code became obselete, but this is an example of how I used TDD.
+Eventually this code became obselete, but this is an example of how I used TDD to drive the creation of my application, based on the user needs described in the user stories.

 ## MVC